Last Updated on

-Here are some simple tips to help you get a clean and clear face during pregnancy:
+Here are some simple tips you can use to avoid prevent during pregnancy:

 - Do not touch or squeeze any acne.
 It causes local inflammation and scarring.

 - Ensure adequate hydration.
-Keep away from caffeine and bottled beverages.
+Keep away from caffeine, bottled, and sweet beverages.

-- Eat loads of vegetables and fresh fruits, protein foods, avocado and nuts.
+- Eat loads of vegetables and fresh fruits.
 Avoid packaged foods.